|BIOGRAPHY (English) • BIOGRAFIA (Spanish) • BIOGRAPHIE (French)|

 by Carlos Santana to join the legendary

-While not touring with Santana, Paoli is planning his next recording
+While not touring with Santana, Paoli continues to work on his own

 In September of 2013 Paoli received the honor of being invited by Carlos Santana to join the legendary Santana band.
-While not touring with Santana, Paoli is planning his next recording project for 2014.
+While not touring with Santana, Paoli continues to work on his own creative projects.

 "It's his work as a leader that best reflects the importance of Mejías as a force within and beyond Latin music..." - Drum!

 “Puerto Rican percussion ace Paoli Mejías' self-produced album “Mi Tambor” is a dynamic fusion of progressive salsa, forward-thinking Latin jazz, and folkloric elements...”
 Mark Holson - Jazziz

 “In this recording, his range of talents becomes clearer as he demonstrates his mastery of Afro-Caribbean percussion instruments (congas, timbales, bongo, buleador, plena drums, etc.), and the integration of music from other cultures.
 Paoli continues to grow, surprise, and delight listeners who seek quality in their music.” - Aguzate.org

 “Once again Mejias explores a kaleidoscope of rhythms from Greece, India and the world over that are fused together making it one language for all to understand.
 Pushing the boundaries of not only the Latin Jazz genre but also Jazz itself, Mejías welcomes to the pot all kinds of influences.
 “Transcend” is a breath of fresh air and a very progressive piece of work.
 Kudos to Mejías by truly making music universal.”
 Javier Rivera - Escencia Latina